KhaledCOE-411/Code-Lab-2-Embedded/README.md

-# Code-Lab-2-Embedded
-STM32 interactive light monitor using ADC, joystick, photoresistor, UART, debouncing, and hysteresis.

 # COE411 Lab 2 - Analog Sensors and Interactive Light Monitor

 ## Project Description

-This project uses an STM32 Nucleo-L476RG, a joystick, and a photoresistor to make an interactive light monitor.
+This project uses an STM32 Nucleo-L476RG, a joystick, and a photoresistor to make an interactive light monitoring system.

 The joystick X-axis is used to control the light threshold.
 The joystick button is used to switch the system between ARMED and DISARMED.

 The photoresistor measures the light level, and the onboard LED is used as the alarm.

 The system also sends the current values through USART2 so they can be seen on a serial terminal.